kaazing/ios.client/README.md

     src/main/Xcode

-This _should_ get the project included into your Xcode IDE and you should be able to run the project in the simulator;
+This _should_ get the project included into your Xcode IDE and you should be able to run the project in the simulator.

 Have fun!